obfuscurity/tasseo/README.md

 The only required environment variable is `GRAPHITE_URL`.
 This should be set to the base URL of your Graphite composer (e.g. `https://graphite.yourdomain.com`).
 As we are using CORS for requesting the data from graphite, you need to be logged in to the Graphite composer (if it is protected).
+You have to set the environment variable `GRAPHITE_AUTH` to something to enable CORS with authentication, too.

 ### Development